OPEC: Former members

 For countries that export petroleum at relatively low volume, their limited negotiating power as OPEC members does not necessarily justify the burdens imposed by OPEC production quotas and membership costs.
 Ecuador withdrew from OPEC in December 1992, because it was unwilling to pay the annual US$2 million membership fee and felt that it needed to produce more oil than it was allowed under its OPEC quota at the time.
 Ecuador then rejoined in October 2007 before leaving again in January 2020.
 Ecuador's Ministry of Energy and Non-Renewable Natural Resources released an official statement on 2 January 2020 which confirmed that Ecuador had left OPEC.
 Similar concerns prompted Gabon to suspend membership in January 1995; it rejoined in July 2016.

 In May 2008, Indonesia announced that it would leave OPEC when its membership expired at the end of that year, having become a net importer of oil and being unable to meet its production quota.
 It rejoined the organization in January 2016, but announced another "temporary suspension" of its membership at year-end when OPEC requested a 5% production cut.

 Qatar left OPEC on 1 January 2019, after joining the organization in 1961, to focus on natural gas production, of which it is the world's largest exporter in the form of liquified natural gas (LNG).

 In an OPEC meeting in November 2023, Nigeria and Angola, the biggest oil producers in Sub-Saharan Africa, expressed their discontent over OPEC's quotas which, according to them, blocked their efforts to ramp up oil production and boost their foreign reserves.
 In December 2023, Angola announced it was leaving the OPEC because it disagreed with the organization's production quotas scheme.

+On 28 April 2026, the UAE announced that it plans to leave OPEC and OPEC+ on May 1st.
+The Atlantic Council noted that the war with Iran has "changed everything" for the UAE, which has been targeted by Iran (an OPEC member) more than any other country, making policymakers "no longer interested in being a part of this organization."
+It was seen as a blow to OPEC, head of energy research at MST Financial, said it could mean "the beginning of the end of OPEC".
+Chief executive of Crystol Energy and secretary general of the Arab Energy Club, described the UAE's decision as having "been a long time in the making" and that they "often felt constrained by group quotas, especially amid uneven compliance by some members".

 Market information

-As one area in which OPEC members have been able to cooperate productively over the decades, the organisation has significantly improved the quality and quantity of information available about the international oil market.
-This is especially helpful for a natural-resource industry whose smooth functioning requires months and years of careful planning.
+One area in which OPEC members have been able to cooperate over the decades, the organisation has improved the quality and quantity of information available about the international oil market.
+This is helpful for a natural-resource industry whose functioning requires months and years of planning.